A Biography of the Doctor

 The TARDIS lands in a jungle, and Dr Who is captured by Caterpillar Men.
 He discovers that this is Earth, and the aliens have captured some of the world's top scientists.
 Meanwhile, John and Gillian discover the nearby World Pest Control Offices and persuade them to use pesticides to kill the aliens and break into their base, thus freeing Dr Who and the scientists.

-Notes: The 1966 TV Comic annual was published in September 1965cjust before Lizardworld, but most readers would not have read it until Christmas day.
+Notes: The 1966 TV Comic annual was published in September 1965 just before Lizardworld, but most readers would not have read it until Christmas day.
 We've arbitrarily placed the annual stories just after Lizardworld during the transition between Neville Main (the artist here) and Bill Mevin on the weekly strip.

 The Ordeals of Demeter